-Planned partnership will benefit Veterans
+Partnership will benefit Veterans

-Virta focuses on reversing Type 2 diabetes through noninvasive treatments including dietary guidance and the use of medical specialists’ expertise, peer support, and health coaching.
+VA’s Office of Specialty Care Services is leading a new partnership with Virta Health Corporation focusing on reversing Type 2 diabetes through noninvasive treatments including dietary guidance and the use of medical specialists’ expertise, peer support, and health coaching.

 Partnerships augment VA services

 VHA’s Office of Community Engagement (OCE) is a trusted resource and catalyst for the growth of effective partnerships at the national, state, and community level, and facilitates establishment of partnerships such as this one.

 Learn more about OCE’s work to establish partnerships that prioritize Veterans’ health and well-being.

-We encourage you to find out if you – or someone you love – is at risk for type 2 diabetes by taking this quick and simple Diabetes Risk Test.
+We encourage you to find out if you – or someone you love – is at risk for Type 2 diabetes by taking this quick and simple Diabetes Risk Test.

-Editor note: This blog has been updated on April 3, 2019, from an earlier version.
+Editor note: This blog has been updated on Oct.
+22, 2019, from an earlier version.